Sistemas-Inteligentes-2021/Practica_3/README.md

 ## 3. Experiments & Results

-We use the file "A_star_list_version.py" for running the experiments and saving the results, you can see an example of how we annote the data in "Print_view.png" in assets.images folder, the algorithm works with n puzzle the only thing that we need to run the program is create the csv with the name "Data_NPuzzle.csv" with the initial and goal state, finally the results that we get are:
+We use the file "A_star_list_version.py" for running the experiments and saving the results, you can see an example of how we annote the data in "Print_view.png" in Assets/Images/Prints folder, the algorithm works with n puzzle the only thing that we need to run the program is create the csv with the name "Data_NPuzzle.csv" with the initial and goal state, finally the results that we get are:
 ### 8 Puzzle (N = 8)

 With Heuristic function 1: